jakobnissen/jakobnissen.github.io/posts/badjulia.md

 And this was for small scripts.
 I can only imagine the productivity boots that static analysis gives you for larger projects when you can safely refactor, because you know immediately if you do something wrong.

 Back to Julia: It lies somewhere in between Python and Rust in terms of static analysis and safety.
 You _can_ add type annotations to your functions, but the errors still only appear at runtime, and it's generally considered un-idiomatic to use too many type annotations.
 [Linting](https://github.com/julia-vscode/StaticLint.jl) and [static analysis](https://github.com/aviatesk/JET.jl) for Julia are slowly appearing and improving, but compared to Rust they catch just a small fraction of errors.
-When writing generic package code where types are mostly indeterminate, they are close to useless.
+When writing generic package code where types are mostly indeterminate until runtime, they are close to useless.
+Also, because writing un-inferrable code is a completely valid (if ineffient) coding style, there is a lot of code that simply can't be statically analysed.

-I'm a big fan of these tools in Julia, but honestly, in their current state, you can rely on the linter to catch typos or wrong type signatures, and on the static analyzer to analyze specific function calls you ask it to... but that's about it.
+I'm a big fan of these tools, but honestly, in their current state, you can rely on the linter to catch typos or wrong type signatures, and on the static analyzer to analyze specific function calls you ask it to... but that's about it.

 ## The core language is unstable
 Julia released 1.0 in 2018, and has been committed to no breakage since then.
 So how can I say the language is unstable?